 Obviously we’re known for our impeccable music taste here in Manchester, what with so many successful musicians, genres and movements coming out of our city.
 With this in mind, we seem to also be building an impressive repertoire of music festivals showcasing that in and around our city, gaining national and even global acclaim once more.
-Here’s our guide to the best music festivals in and around Manchester to hype you up for the upcoming summer months!
+Here’s our guide to the best music festivals in and around Manchester to hype you up for the upcoming year!

 🎟️ Find tickets here.

-3. Parklife, Heaton Park (Saturday 8 – Sunday 9 June)
+3. Parklife, Heaton Park (Saturday 14 – Sunday 15 June)

 Parklife really needs no introduction, and the pop, house and dance festival is now synonymous with Manchester.
 The brainchild of Warehouse Project founder and Manchester nighttime economy advisor Sacha Lord, Parklife hosts some of the biggest names in dance music, as well as pop, annually at Manchester’s beloved Heaton Park.